Gerschtli/coinbase-plans/README.md

 * `APP_COINBASE_AUTH_API_KEY`
 * `APP_COINBASE_AUTH_PASSPHRASE`
 * `APP_COINBASE_AUTH_SECRET`
+* `SPRING_PROFILES_ACTIVE` set to `dev`

-These infos need to be created manually on <https://public.sandbox.pro.coinbase.com/> with View and Trade permissions.
+The API key needs to be created manually on <https://public.sandbox.pro.coinbase.com/> with View and Trade permissions.
 Furthermore, there need to be some amount of USD.
 Can be easily transferred only via the web UI.

 ## Update gdax lib